F4ABA/website/README.md

 `gulp deploy` uploads contents of the `/dist` folder to S3

 **Note** deploy will not work unless a configuration file named `awsconfig.js` is placed in the root folder (same level as this README).
 Look at `dummyawsconfig.js` for format.

+Once deployed to S3, the CloudFront cache must be invalidated before new changes will show on the production site.
+You can do this in the CloudFront dashboard on AWS, targeting distribution E264GKACJBWA14.